cjerdonek/groome-python-expected/docs/releasing.md

 1. Finalize source
 2. Merge to release branch, if necessary
-3. Register release on PyPI
+3. Register version on PyPI
-4. Upload release to PyPI
+4. Upload version to PyPI
 5. Tag the commit

-### 1. Finalize source
+### 3.1.
+Finalize source

 This section describes steps to prepare the source code for release.
 Most of these steps involve committing changes to files.